Seatoun: Māori settlement

 Much of what now comprises Seatoun did not exist as accessible land when first settled by Māori, which along with defense helps to explain why early pā in the area occupy hillside or hilltop sites.
 At the time, what is now the Miramar Peninsula was disconnected to the mainland and existed as a separate island within the harbour, known after the first pā as Te Motu Kairangi (or The Exhaulted Island).

 By 1500AD the landscape had been largely deforested and that the sandy soils found in parts of the Miramar Peninsula would have been suitable for gardening.

 A second pā was constructed in the area during the 1700s, on headland at the entrance to the harbour, in what is now the Oruaiti Reserve.
 This was built by Te Rerewa of the Rangitāne iwi, the descendants of Tara's brother Tautoki.
 Tradition records that this was later captured and occupied by Ngāti Kahungunu, and that it was once attacked by Māori from Whanganui with some 500 being routed and killed at nearby Worser Bay.
 The site is marked today by a 17-metre long sculpture of a 'waka' (traditional canoe), constructed in 2013.

-In the 1820s and 1830s, a number of heke (migrations) saw the arrival to the area of Māori from elsewhere on the north island, prompted in large part because of ongoing conflict between iwi in Taranaki and Waikato.
+In the 1820s and 1830s, a number of migrations saw the arrival to the area of Māori from elsewhere on the north island, prompted in large part because of ongoing conflict between iwi in Taranaki and Waikato.
 The first to settle around Wellington were Ngāti Mutunga and Ngāti Tama, and they were later joined by Te Ātiawa.
 Te Ātiawa re-occupied a number of their settlements around Wellington Harbour including in Seatoun after the others departed to the Chatham Islands in 1835.